Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

 Here are guides to different countries’ major online shopping events:

-With Southeast Asia’s social media penetration of 78 per cent (as reported by We Are Social), consumers in this region obviously have an affinity for social media sites.
+With Southeast Asia’s social media penetration of 78 per cent (as reported by We Are Social11), consumers in this region obviously have an affinity for social media sites.

 Facebook and Facebook Messenger are the platforms of choice for social selling, but you should also look at other social channels, especially messaging apps that are popular in specific countries.
-For example, in Thailand, 92% of connected consumers use Japanese messaging app LINE.
-In Singapore, WhatsApp is the top messaging app, followed by Messenger, Telegram, and WeChat.
-In the Philippines, Facebook Messenger is king.
+For example, in Thailand, 92% of connected consumers15 use Japanese messaging app LINE.
+In Singapore16, WhatsApp is the top messaging app, followed by Messenger, Telegram, and WeChat.
+In the Philippines17, Facebook Messenger is king.

 Apart from having a social media presence, you can also integrate your social feed into your website, if you plan to have one.
 That’s what The Fifth Label, a high-end streetwear brand, does with its Instagram account: